-To achieve our vision, we have defined values to guide all we do at ERW.
+To achieve the ERW vision, ERW have defined values to guide all that ERW does.
 These include effectiveness; commitment; integrity; innovation and collaboration.

 ERW utilises a wide range of flexible approaches so that bespoke solutions can be used to support schools at their point of need.
-We support teachers through the provision and brokering of professional learning programmes to support individuals in their leadership journey whilst building expertise and capacity where and when it is needed in schools across the region
+ERW support teachers through the provision and brokering of professional learning programmes to support individuals in their leadership journey whilst building expertise and capacity where and when it is needed in schools across the region